BaritoLog/barito-flow/README.md

 ## Producer Mode

-Responsible for:
+Producer mode is responsible for:

-- Receive logs by exposing an HTTP endpoint
+- Receiving logs by exposing HTTP/gRPC endpoints
-- Produce message to kafka cluster
+- Producing messages to Kafka cluster

 After the project is built, run:

 ```sh
 ./barito-flow producer